|OnScreen: for Windows; On-Screen Keyboards with Assistive Technology; Version 1.80; User's Guide|

 Make Word List Current

-This makes the selected word list the current word list used by OnScreen with CrossScanner.
+This makes the selected word list the current word list used by OnScreen.
 IMPORTANT: This will overwrite your current word list!
 Also note that the Word List Assistant ALWAYS saves your current word list (as indicated above).

 Add Words from file(s) to Current Word List